the-garth/asset-management-spa/README.md

 Features

+- Uses auth for accessing the Dashboard - simple auth as in you can pass in any username (awareness is this is not secure, but implemented as simple as possible)
 - Portfolio Allocation donut chart (by asset / class) — see [src/pages/Dashboard/Dashboard.tsx](src/pages/Dashboard/Dashboard.tsx)
 - Portfolio Summary (total value, positions, portfolio as-of) — computed by [`buildPortfolioOverview`](src/utils/portfolioAggregation.ts)
 - Positions table (enriched positions with value and allocation)